marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 2.1.
 Software Configuration

-HADatAc needs to have a correct configuration to access its repositories.
-Let assume that "/data/hadatac/" is the folder where HADatAc is installed, in this case, configuration files are located at "/data/hadatac/conf".

-Use these [configuration instructions](https://github.com/paulopinheiro1234/hadatac/wiki/Setting-up-HADatAc-Configuration)  to set up HADatAc.
+Correct configuration is required for HADatAc to access its repositories, the ontology repository, to connect to users through email, to adjust to operating system requirements, etc. [This section](https://github.com/paulopinheiro1234/hadatac/wiki/Setting-up-HADatAc-Configuration) describes the many configuration files of HADatAc and how they may be used.

 ## 2.2.
 Knowledge Graph Bootstrap

-HADatAc can only process data if its supporting knowledge graph has the correct knowledge added to its knowledge base.
-Use the [bootstrapping instructions](https://github.com/paulopinheiro1234/hadatac/wiki/Bootstrapping-HADatAc's-Knowledge-Graph) to initiate HADatAc's knowledge graph.
+HADatAc's Knowledge Graph (KG) is the main element allowing the app to manage files and their content.
+[This section](https://github.com/paulopinheiro1234/hadatac/wiki/Bootstrapping-HADatAc's-Knowledge-Graph) describes the KG's boostrapping process required to initiate the KG.
 HADatAc should be ready to be used after its software components have been installed (Section 1), the main software components has been configured (Section 2.1), and its knowledge graph has been bootstrapped (Section 2.2).

 ***